 Unfortunately, the world didn’t all of a sudden develop a love for the written word.
 Blogging was quite popular even before content marketing became big, but the advent of content marketing really made blogging blow up to what it is today.

 While writing content for the sake of providing valuable information to readers is a noble cause, it’s not what drove the increase in the amount of content published.
 At a certain point in time, content creators realized that by writing content for specific keywords and aimed at specific audiences, they could increase visits to their business website and ultimately improve their bottom line.
+With the rise of SEO and algorithm-based recommendations, the race to rank higher on search engines has accelerated, pushing even more content creators to produce at an overwhelming rate.

 If you’re a marketer or a content creator, tough luck, as you have to break through a lot of noise to get to your target audience.
 On the other hand, if you’re a reader looking for valuable content, you’ll also have to sort through lots of fluff and poorly written listicles to get to truly valuable, actionable content you can learn from.